Weather

 That will also heat things up in the Valley over the next few days.

-Temperatures could top 105 degrees or greater by Wednesday and Thursday, putting us within a few degrees of the daily records.
+Temperatures could top 105 degrees by Wednesday and Thursday, putting us within a few degrees of the daily records.

 Heat like this in late September will put our risk for heat exhaustion and heat stroke in the moderate to major range, so take it easy if you’re outside.
 Drink plenty of water and seek shade as much as you can.

-Here in the Valley, storm chances will start Thursday afternoon and evening and continue into the weekend.
+Here in the Valley, storm chances will start Thursday evening, ramp up into Friday, and continue over the weekend.

 2025 Sky Harbor Official Rainfall to date: 2.38" (-2.87" from average)